|

 bodies due to improper assembly/care taken during assembly-these

-things don't fit perfect-it is your responsibility to properly
+poured things like lead don't fit perfect-it is your responsibility to properly

 assemble kits.
 Ya can't fit a square peg in a round hole :)